smikhalevski/doubter/README.md

 // ⮕ 42

 shape.parse('Mars');
-// ❌ ValidationError: type at /: Must be a number
+// ❌ ValidationError: type.number at /: Must be a number
 ```

 It isn't always convenient to write a try-catch blocks to handle validation errors.
 Use the